Gamma-ray emission from the Seyfert galaxy NGC 4151: Multi-messenger implications for ultra-fast outflows: Discussion

-We assume that a non-thermal population of protons is injected in the corona environment with a total luminosity $L_{\rm CR}$ as large as a fraction $\eta_{\rm CR} \lesssim 3 \%$ of the AGN bolometric luminosity $L_{\rm bol}$, thus in rough equipartition with the X-ray radiation field.
-We also assume that protons are injected via a stochastic process with a spectral slope as hard as $E^{-2}$ and we estimate the maximum energy by comparing the acceleration timescale with the relevant energy loss mechanisms obtaining ${E}'_{\rm max} \approx 200\,{\rm TeV}$~\citep[see][and references therein]{Murase2022}.
-Adopting the notation of \citet{Murase-Guetta-Ahlers}, we can estimate an upper limit on the per-flavor neutrino flux in the calorimetric limit as:
+We assume that a non-thermal population of protons in approximate equipartition with the X-rays is injected in the AGN vicinity.
+We also assume that such protons possess a total luminosity $L_{\rm CR}$ as large as a fraction $\eta_{\rm CR} \lesssim 3 \%$ of the AGN bolometric luminosity $L_{\rm bol}$.
+Following \cite{Inoue_2019} we assume that protons are injected with a spectral slope as hard as $\sim E^{-2}$ and a maximum energy ${E}'_{\rm max} \approx 1 \, \rm PeV$, where the maximum energy is in agreement with the assumed X-ray luminosity.
+Adopting the notation of \cite{Murase-Guetta-Ahlers}, we can estimate an upper limit on the per-flavor neutrino flux in the calorimetric limit as:

 where $\chi \equiv 1/\ln({E}_{\rm max}'/{\rm GeV})$ is a normalization factor assuming $E^{-2}$ CR spectra between $1 \, \rm GeV$ and ${E}_{\rm max}'$ and $K\approx 2(1)$ for pp (p$\gamma$) interactions.
 Assuming pp interactions, this gives an upper limit for NGC\,4151 of: